-The trick is to create a two thirds part of apple cider vinegar with a one part cold water solution.
+The trick is to create a two-thirds part of apple cider vinegar with a one-part cold water solution.
 Once you gently mix the solution, spray it on surfaces around the home.
 We suggest spraying it around window frames, doorways, ceiling fans, and in kitchen areas where flies tend to gather.
 Don’t wipe the solution off.
 Instead, let it air dry.
 Flies hate the smell of this solution and will start to exit the home or die off.
 You may have to repeat this process two to four times, but it is worth it.
 If you can squirt the fly with the solution for an immediate kill.

 4. Cayenne pepper and water is like getting The Terminator to fight your houseflies!

 They hate this stuff.
 The trouble is, a little effort is required because it can burn your fingers, eyes, and it is a little tricky to mix.
-In a full size spray bottle, mix up four teaspoons of purse, unexpired, cayenne pepper or cayenne pepper powder.
+In a full-size spray bottle, mix up four teaspoons of purse, unexpired, cayenne pepper or cayenne pepper powder.
 Fill the bottle with warm water and shake.
 Once the shaken water has calmed, spray the solution around all the fly-popular areas of your home.

 Don’t spray this solution anywhere that your animals may lick it.
 It isn’t harmful, but it isn’t pleasant either.
 Again, you too should be careful with this affordable mixture.
 If you accidentally get it on your hands or your eyes, rinse yourself with a lot of water or jump in the shower.

 We suggest using these as a preventive measure.
-Flies do not like the smell of a cinnamon.
+Flies do not like the smell of cinnamon.
 However, real cinnamon.
 The same scent in candles or air fresheners doesn’t do anything to discourage flies from entering your home.
 Putting two to ten cinnamon sticks in a mason jar (without the lid) will keep flies from entering your home.
 You can decorate the outside of the mason jars with paint or ribbon to make sure that it matches your décor and works without your guests noticing that you have a fly-preventive measure in the works.
 Small rooms only need one to two cinnamon sticks.
-Great rooms need more cinnamon sticks.
+Large rooms need more cinnamon sticks.
 Make sure you replace the cinnamon sticks every month as the open mason jars will promote the naturally-occurring oils to dry up.